keeganquinn/cwnmyr/README.md

 This is a Rails application, developed with PostgreSQL as a database.
-It can be run in any server or container that supports Rails, and should work with any other DBMS supported by Rails.
+It can be run in any server or container that supports Rails, and should work with any Ruby and DBMS supported by Rails.

-In addition to the Ruby and JavaScript dependencies, which are described in Gemfile and package.json, GraphViz must be installed.
+In addition to the Ruby and JavaScript dependencies, which are described in `Gemfile` and `package.json`, GraphViz must be installed.

 Status
 ------

-This software is partially functional, with continued development ongoing.
-Several public-facing live instances of the app are now operational.
+This software is running in production, with continued development ongoing as time and resources allow.
+Several public-facing live instances are operational.

- * Personal Telco live instance: https://cwnmyr.personaltelco.net/
+ * Personal Telco live instance: https://nodes.personaltelco.net/
  * Staging deployment: https://cwnmyr-staging.quinn.tk/

 Feedback, bug reports, and pull requests are very welcome.